Chanoch Ehrentreu: North West London eruv

 In March 2003, after many years, Ehrentreu successfully negotiated the construction of an eruv in London.
 The eruv itself is an 11-mile enclosure in northwest London encompassing some of the city's Jewish neighbourhoods, including Golders Green and Hendon, plus much of Hampstead Garden Suburb and some of Finchley.
 Although established with the help of Rabbi Alan Kimche, Rabbi Jeremy Conway and others, its halachic validity was strongly contested by many other prominent London Rabbis.

 Notwithstanding the controversy over the North West London eruv, its establishment set a precedent, with eruvs having now been established in Elstree/Borehamwood and Stanmore under the supervision of the London Beth Din and with Dayan Ehrentreu's guidance in Edgware.

 Following Dayan Ehrentreu's lead, Eruvs have been planned for other Jewish communities throughout England, notably in Manchester, where the plans are supported by the leading Haredi authority, Rabbi Menachem Mendel Schneebalg of the Machzikei Hadass community.
 However, an attempt to construct an eruv in the Haredi community of Stamford Hill in 2008 was scuppered due to the fierce opposition of Rabbi Ephraim Padwa, the principal rabbinic authority for the UOHC, the umbrella organisation for London's Haredi community.

 The Louis Jacobs controversy

-Ehrentreu was involved in another controversy in the summer of 2003 when he banned Rabbi Dr. Louis Jacobs from taking part in a synagogue service on the Sabbath before his granddaughter's wedding.
+Ehrentreu was involved in controversy in the summer of 2003 when he banned Rabbi Dr. Louis Jacobs from taking part in a synagogue service on the Sabbath before his granddaughter's wedding.
 This led to heated debate in the Jewish community with some condemning the decision as petty and vindictive, whilst Ehrentreu and Rabbi Lord Jonathan Sacks argued that Jacobs could not appropriately say the blessing on being called up to read the Torah, because of his beliefs about its authorship.

 Personal life and death

+Ehrentreu was married to Ruchie Sternbuch, sister of Gaavad Moshe Sternbuch and Eliyahu Sternbuch (Dayan in Antwerp).
+Her sisters include the mother of R’ Asher Arieli and Judy Soloveitchik (wife of Rabbi Dovid Soloveitchik).

+Ehrentreu had many prominent siblings, including the late Rabbi Meir Tzvi Ehrentreu (son in law of Yehuda Zev Segal, the Manchester Rosh Yeshiva), Rabbi Yaakov (Yankel) Ehrentreu, Rosh Yeshiva of Sunderland Yeshiva, and Rabbi Avraham Ehrentreu, who is recognised as one of the leading Talmudists in Europe and is also a member of the Sunderland Yeshiva.

 Ehrentreu died in London on 24 November 2022, at the age of 89.

-Rabbi Ehrentreu's uncle was Rabbi Leo Jung.
+Ehrentreu's uncle was Rabbi Leo Jung.